nullromo/sinking-islands/README.md

 -   determine starting player properly
 -   players should know when they are about to play if they are under the effects of indescretion
--   show nets and pilings to the players